FIWARE-Ops/data-space-connector/examples/aws-garnet/scenario-2-deployment/README.md

   deploymentEnabled: false
 ```

-* Disable the deployment of the Orion-LD Context Broker
+* Disable the deployment of the Context Broker following the same steps

 ```shell
 orion-ld: